SciLifeLab/slog/README.txt

 sample
     Specific material to be analyzed.

+tag
+    A simple name or phrase attached to an entity, for classification and for search purposes.

 title
     A one-line description of an entity.
     May contain several words, be non-unique, or empty.